paudelbikram/aujar/README.md

 You only need two classes to get the tree graph; Aujar and ClassComponent.
 For example, we are going to be running aujar with open source work scheduling library called quartz (version: 2.3.2).
 You can get the quartz library from maven central [here](https://mvnrepository.com/artifact/org.quartz-scheduler/quartz).
 Here we are going to be looking at class JobBuilder from org.quartz.JobBuilder path.
-We want also want to limit our search to package path org.quartz.
+We also want to limit our search to package path org.quartz.

 ```java